Radiation Therapy in India

-HDR-IORT takes around 40 minutes or longer, resulting in longer operation room duration, more anaesthesia and greater blood loss compared to electron IORT.
+HDR-IORT takes around 40 minutes or longer, resulting in longer operation room duration, more anesthesia, and greater blood loss than electron IORT.

-This treatment is mainly used to treat colorectal cancer, head and neck cancer and gynaecological cancers.
+This treatment is mainly used to treat colorectal cancer, head and neck cancer, and gynecological cancers.

-Low Energy IORT: This type of IORT uses low energy x-rays so as to deliver intraoperative radiation with a high dose, precisely to the tumour or directly to the tumour bed after the incision.
+3. Low Energy IORT: This type of IORT uses low-energy x-rays to deliver intraoperative radiation with a high dose, precisely to the tumour or directly to the tumour bed after the incision.

-Low energy x-rays have relatively high biological effectiveness due to higher ionization density of radiation in tissue compared to megavolt X-rays.
+Low energy x-rays have relatively high biological effectiveness due to the higher ionization density of radiation in tissue than megavolt X-rays.

-Moreover, due to the steep dose, the tissue of concern is irradiated in a way which reduces damage to the other tissue.
+Moreover, due to the steep dose, the tissue of concern is irradiated to reduce damage to the other tissue.

 This is a special characteristic of low-energy radiation.